 1. Seneca, South Carolina

 Seneca is located in western South Carolina near Greenville, and known for its fantastic location on Lake Keowee.
-Near Blue Ridge Mountains, it attracts outdoor enthusiasts and tourists during the summer months.
+Near the Blue Ridge Mountains, it attracts outdoor enthusiasts and tourists during the summer months and is one of the best places to visit in August in the US.

 Even at the end of August, the temperatures in Seneca are still quite high at an average of 89°F. This means that you can still participate in a range of water activities including fishing, canoeing and kayaking.
-In fact you’ll probably be wanting to spend all your time in the water when the sun is shining and the temperatures are high!
+In fact, you’ll probably want to spend all your time in the water when the sun is shining and the temperatures are high!

 This small mountain town is also home to the Blue Ridge Art Center and the historic downtown district is an amazing place to explore.
 If you happen to be in town when the Budweiser-Hotscape Music Festival takes place, be sure to check out some of the lively events.